m-millions/add-new-promo-codes/README.md

 WHAT the CODE DOES
 ------------------
+This is a stand-alone, server side script, made to run from the command line, or scheduled via a job scheduler ( e.g. Cron ).

-The script generates new, unique promotion codes and inserts them into a MongoDB
+It generates new, unique promotion codes and inserts them into a MongoDB
 collection: promocodes.

 CONFIGURATION INSTRUCTIONS
 --------------------------
-This is a stand-alone, server side script, made to run from the command line, or scheduled via a job scheduler ( e.g. Cron ).

-Modify at-will to make it require-able/call-able by another program.

-This script was created and tested with the following stack(s):
+This script was created and tested against following stack(s):

     Amazon EC2 Micro instance running Ubuntu version: 14.04 Build 13F34